In this post

-Basically, it's a "Virtual Partner" like the one Garmin uses in their watches.
-Our target is the grey arrow, we are the black arrow and we have to overtake it before we reach the finish line.
-This type of option is usually used when we want to run below a certain pace, for example in a race.
-Inexplicably, TomTom does not contemplate that we can create an activity that we can challenge or create an activity manually to fix this problem.
-Therefore, without these options, it loses a lot of interest.
+Basically it is a "Virtual Partner" as Garmin uses in their watches.
+Our target is the gray arrow, we are the black arrow and we have to overtake it before reaching the finish line.
+This type of option is usually used when we want to run below a pace, for example, in a race.
+Inexplicably, TomTom does not contemplate that podamos create an activity to which podamos challenge or create an activity manually to fix this problem.
+Therefore, without these options, it loses quite a bit of interest.

 Imagine that we want to run a marathon below 3:30, and we want to help ourselves from this option to do it and see how we go as we progress in the race.
 Well, to be able to do that, we would first have to run a marathon at that pace.
 A concept that is a little lacking in logic.

 It is possible to configure the information shown on the screen as we wish.
 We have three fields for this, two small ones at the top that we must set before starting the training (or pause the training by pressing the cursor backwards for 2 seconds) and the main screen, at a larger size, that we can consult during the training by simply pressing the up or down button.

 Configuring these fields is very simple.
 As we saw before, pressing down before starting the training we can enter the STADISTIC option, arriving at the screen shown in the following image.
 Entering SCREEN, we will be able to define the fields that will remain fixed during the training.
 SPEED will allow us to choose if we want to see rhythm, speed in KM/h or both.